k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Other parameters:

 * APP_ID (can be set in the config.ini file as well as in the interface, for more granularity, when needed)
-* FOLDER, optional (default is Root.
-Can be specified or overriden per a secret)
+* FOLDER - optional (default is Root; this parameter can be specified or overridden per a secret)
-* SAFE_NAME, optional (can be specified or overriden per secret)
+* SAFE_NAME - optional (this parameter can be specified or overridden per secret)
 * SERVER_IP - to be used in the URL parameter
 * TIMEOUT (default is 5000 ms)
 * URL - expected format is https://{SERVER_IP}/AIMWebService/api/Accounts